trex-paxos/trex-paxos-jvm/README.md

 ```

 The only subtle thing above is the `highestAccepted` entry.
+We use `highestAccepted` to learn the full range of slots
+that a majority of nodes know that the last leader attempted to fix.
+The new leader can then immediately stream `prepare` messages for
+all lots it must recover.
+Once this slots range has been fixed using the full set of messages
+does the leader upgrade to steady state galloping mode.

 It is entirely acceptable that messages carry more information.
 This is not a violation of the algorithm as long as the algorithm's invariants are not violated.
 In this case, a new leader must send a `prepare` message for all slots
 that the majority of nodes collectively know the past leader attempted to fix.
-We use `highestAccepted` to learn that full range, then stream `prepare` messages for
-all slots.
-Only when all slots have been recovered, does the leader upgrade
-to galloping mode.

 ## Fifth, The invariants